Hungry Healthy Happy

 5 Carrots

-• Add 2 tablespoon Olive oil, 3 Garlic clove and 1 pinch Sea salt and black pepper and put into the oven for 35 minutes, stirring half way through.
+• Add 2 tablespoon Olive oil, 3 Garlic clove and 1 pinch Sea salt and ground black pepper and put into the oven for 35 minutes, stirring half way through.

 • Take the carrots out of the oven and add 1 handful Fresh parsley and stir.